Pony-Driland/Website/docs/pages/artistTips.md

 Imagine the following situation, you are a famous artist, everyone loves your art style, you have a good Patreon with people who follow you.
 You are an artist who participates in fandom for many years and everyone respects you.

-There are two things that are happening now:
+<h5>There are two things that are happening now:</h5>

-1- Many other artists are copying various elements of your art style to use in their art style.
+1 - Many other artists are copying various elements of your art style to use in their art style.
 There is the risk of your authorship being forgotten in the coming decades if the new artists cannot remember who you are in the future.

-2- Now with the existence of AIs, the process 1 mentioned is being extremely accelerated much faster than you imagine, especially if your original drawings are being used to train AI.
-This process of forgetting will be even worse if you try to fight against AI trainers, as you will avoid some AI Trainers who give credits to original artists.

-If you take many years to know how to solve this, your art style has a risk of becoming a public art style without any chance of people knowing you were the original creator of the art style.

-All art styles inevitably mix with the art style of other artists until it becomes an common art style.
+All art styles inevitably mix with the art style of other artists until it becomes an common art style (Especially the minimalist styles).
 This event is easier to be perceived in character poses where the probability of a same pose being repeated in various different art styles is higher.

-Minimalist styles also have a high probability of this happening, and you can easily perceive this in common web vector icons.

-We do not realize this when drawing has many elements together with the character, but the drawings where the character is the focus of the drawing, makes it easier to be perceived.
+The probability that we can detect this decreases even more when drawing has many elements together with the character.

 This means that if you draw a canonical character in a generic art style, the probability of you accidentally make an drawing almost entirely similar to another artist drawing or animation frame in the internet is higher (especially if you use vector art in places like MLP G4 style).
+All this can at some point fall into the subject of the famous term "art style theft" or "art theft" in various ways when you want to compare two artists (especially if the person is paranoid), and in the same way can happen when you want to compare with an AI Art.

+2 - Now with the existence of AIs, the process 1 mentioned is being extremely accelerated much faster than you imagine, especially if your original drawings are being used to train AI.
+This process of forgetting will be even worse if you try to fight against AI trainers, as you will avoid some AI Trainers who give credits to original artists.

+<h5>Fine...
+But what about the problem of the "art style theft"?</h5>

+Now that you know of this reality between artists, and the risks that these transformations of art styles, there is another new challenge that is coming directly from the AIs.

+First you don't have to panic if your art style is already being replicated by AI Models, remember that you are the original art style artist, this fact will already help you do an extremely better job than all the AI Trainers who used your old drawings.
+If your art style is really extremely unique, the moment you follow these steps, it will be much easier for you to win the AI Trainer and benefit from it all.

-Yes, we are talking about the famous term "art style theft".
-You are being victim to a situation of content modification that many big gaming companies have tried to fight for many decades, but all failed.
+You are being victim in a situation of content modification that many big gaming companies have tried to fight for many decades, but all failed.
+Which is when modders of a game try to turn a closed game into an open source game.

 The difference is that the authors of games remain recognized because the game has a complete identity that cannot be changed, while the art style can be freely reused for various different contents.
+These two social bubbles are colliding with each other in a way never before seen.

 This is happening because when people love something a lot, they want to revive it somehow.
-This behavior is normal in many developers (especially modders), and now the AIs are bringing this same scenario to the artists.
+This behavior is normal in many developers (especially modders), and now the AIs are bringing this same scenario to the artists, and if you really have an exclusive art style, you can have a solution to deal with this kind of situation and depending on the size of your possible new community that i will describe below, this can increase your income from your Patreon.

 <h5>How to solve this?</h5>